insitro/redun/_sources/config.md.txt

 A float (default: 4) that specifies the default amount of memory (in Gb) required for each task.
 This can be overridden on a per task basis using task options.

+#### `interactive`

+A bool (default: False) that specifies whether the Docker container should be run in interactive mode.
+This is useful for debugging a workflow since the stdout of every container will be redirected to the terminal.

 #### AWS Batch executor

 The [AWS Batch executor](executors.md#aws-batch-executor) (`type = aws_batch`) executes tasks on the AWS Batch compute service.